What does the Bible say about anger in your marriage?

 The Problem With Anger In Marriage

 The Bible tells us in Ephesians 4:26-27, “Be angry and do not sin; do not let the sun go down on your anger, nor give place to the devil.”
 We are human and we will get angry but it’s so important that we don’t allow that anger to fester.
-Unresolved anger is like a cancer and it will eat away at your relationship if you allow it to.
+Unresolved anger is like cancer and it will eat away at your relationship if you allow it to.
 Prolonged anger can have a detrimental impact on your marriage if you allow it to fester.
-I know I personally have allowed resentment and anger to build up before and I know I can speak from experience that is not the best way to communicate with others.
+I know I personally have allowed resentment and anger to build up before and I know I can speak from experience that this is not the best way to communicate with others.
 It does not solve the problem.

 It’s also important to understand that anger is often a secondary emotion.
 This means that there is usually another emotion that we are feeling underneath the anger.
 It could be fear, hurt, or even shame.
 If we can get to the root of the problem, we can often diffuse the anger before it has a chance to take over.